 Problem is, Luther took Paul’s statements about the Law—

 —and applied ’em to the Sermon on the Mount.
 The Law defines sin: The Law says “Don’t,” and when we do, that’s sin.
 We know we’re sinners because we break the Law.
-And the Sermon on the Mount also defines sin, ’cause Jesus closed a few of the Pharisees’ loopholes in the Law.
-Which also exposes what sinners we are when we adopt Pharisee loopholes.
+And the Sermon also defines sin, ’cause Jesus closed a few of the Pharisees’ loopholes in the Law.
+When we adopt Pharisee-style loopholes, this also exposes what sinners we are.
 But this made Luther feel especially sinful.
 He felt he couldn’t live up to the Sermon—but thanks to grace, he didn’t feel he really had to.

 No, Luther was no libertine.
 Let’s not make that mistake.
 Luther believed God was serious when he issued his commands; believed Jesus was serious when he preached his Sermon.
 Good Christians oughta make a serious effort to obey what we can.
 But the greater purpose of the Law and the Sermon on the Mount, is to ultimately show us we can’t obey God to perfection.
 We’re never gonna earn our way to salvation.
 Isn’t possible.
 Don’t be stupid and try.

-Luther concluded Jesus made the Sermon on the Mount deliberately too hard.
+Luther concluded Jesus made the Sermon deliberately too hard.
 Who’s gonna successfully go through life without ever being angry with their fellow Christian?

 Me, I don’t believe Jesus did make his Sermon too impossible to follow.
 It’s only gonna be impossibly hard for people who expect to fulfill it under their own power, without